sergeigribanov/bbggLimits2018/README.md

 . runLTs_for_KL.sh
 ```

-2. Create a workspace using the produced LTs on condor (1 task ~8 minutes):
+2. Create a workspace using the produced LTs on condor (1 task ~2 hours):
 ```
 . runWSs_for_KL.sh
 ```